Money for Nothing

-The lure of the lottery is powerful.
-Just pony up a few bucks for a ticket while you're buying that coffee at the corner store and a few days later, all your dreams could come true — a temptation that is especially strong now that the multi-state Powerball jackpot is up to a whopping $441 million.
-This line of thinking compels Americans to spend more on lottery tickets than books, movies, video games, sporting events, and music combined.
-In total, we drop more than $71 billion a year on the dream that comes with that little slip of paper.
-For virtually everyone who plays, however, that dream will never come true, and for the tiny minority that beat the odds, the dream often turns out to be a nightmare.
+The lure of the lottery is powerful — especially now that the Powerball jackpot has reached $1 billion ahead of Wednesday's drawing, making it the third-largest jackpot in Powerball history.
+Just pony up a few bucks for a ticket while you're buying that coffee at the corner store and a few days later, all your dreams could come true.
+That line of thinking compels U.S. consumers to spend more on lottery tickets than books, movies, video games, sporting events, and music combined.
+In total, we spend more than $105 billion a year on a fantasy that likely won't come true.
+And for the tiny minority who beat the odds, the dream sometimes becomes a nightmare.